ArielDrabkin/SmartWaste/readme.md

 ## Repository Structure

 - `scripts`: Contains scripts for training the model and deploying the image recognition feature with a CLI and GUI.
+- `Bins.json`: Contains the labels for the 7 different bins and urls for corresponding images.
-- `images`: Provides example images and instructions for running the image recognition feature.
+- `examples`: Provides example images and instructions for running the image recognition feature.
 - `requirements.txt`: Lists the required Python packages and dependencies for running the project.

 ## Usage